11ty/11ty-website/src/docs/languages/webc.md

 <img :src="src" :alt="alt" class="avatar-image">
 ```

+* In the HTML specification, attribute names are lower-case.
+When referencing these inside of a dynamic attribute, use the lower-case name (e.g. `<avatar-image mySrc="test">` would be `:src="mysrc"`).
+See [issue #71 for more discussion](https://github.com/11ty/webc/issues/71).
 * WebC versions prior to `0.5.0` required `this.` (e.g. `this.src`/`this.alt`) when referencing data/attributes/property values.
 This is no longer required in dynamic attributes.

 ### `@html`